Donald Bren: Personal life

 In May 1998, Bren, an Episcopalian, married Brigitte Muller, an entertainment lawyer born in La Jolla, California, in a church ceremony at the All Saints Episcopal Church in Beverly Hills, California.
 He and his wife reside in Newport Beach, California.
 They had a son in 2003.

 Bren also has three children by two former companions.

-Bren keeps a low public profile and as he explains, "I'm not a public official.
-I'm a businessman, I'm a builder, I'm a planner...
-And if I feel that I've done the job well, that's the satisfaction I get, not from doing interviews or being more public."
+Bren keeps a low public profile and typically avoids press interviews.
 OC Weekly described Bren in 2005 as "one of the nation's least public billionaires", who guards his privacy "jealously".
 The Los Angeles Times that year canceled a pending article discussing how the fictional Caleb Nichol of the popular television show The O.C. was based on Bren, allegedly because the Irvine Company threatened to withdraw advertising.
 The Times denied the allegation and stated that the story was canceled for timing reasons.

 Politics

 Bren supported Republican Pete Wilson's Senate and gubernatorial campaigns, and Democrat Dianne Feinstein, whom he calls "a great senator for California."

+Since the availability of FEC records in 1980, Donald Bren, has contributed tens of thousands of dollars each year to GOP causes.
+In May 2016, he made contributions to Donald Trump.
+Bren has donated at least $135,000 to the California Republican Party.